-This article describes some common Microsoft Lync 2010 installation issues in a Microsoft Office 365 pre-upgrade environment.
+This article describes some common Microsoft Lync 2010 installation issues.
 It also describes how to enable the Lync 2010 logging feature.Note

 You must remove Microsoft Office Communicator 2007 or Microsoft Office Communicator 2007 R2 before you install Lync 2010.
 Otherwise, Communicator will be removed during the Lync 2010 installation process.